-In 2017, I’ve been busy with storytelling sessions at Southwell Workhouse Museum (see below for Dec 2016).
-I told some stories at the Workhouse Creative Retreat, which made me see so many connections – old legends, songs and histories of the Famine times, , and the refugee crisis of our present day.
+In 2017, I was busy with storytelling sessions at Southwell Workhouse Museum (see below for Dec 2016).
+I told some stories at the Workhouse Creative Retreat, which made me see so many connections – old legends, songs and histories of the Famine times, and the refugee crisis of our present day.

 I worked with schools for St Patrick’s Day.
 Our theme story this year was ‘Fionn MacCumhaill and the Giant’s Causeway’.
 We made props to carry in the parade on 17th March.

 On Sunday 27th August, I spent a sunny August bank-holiday Sunday telling old Irish legends to children and adults at Crawley Irish Festival.
 It was, as always, a great festival – very well organised, and enthusiastically attended.